f5devcentral/f5-big-iq-lab/docs/class1/module3/lab4.rst

   :scale: 40%
   :align: center

-5. Change to the ``Service_HTTP`` class, and change the virtual server TCP port propertie to Override.
+5. Change to the ``Service_HTTP`` class, and change the virtual server TCP port property to Override.

-   Do not change from Editable to Override for any Pointers such as Analytics_Profile, HTTP_Profile and Pool pointers.
+.. warning:: Do not change from Editable to Override for any Pointers (starting with **Use**) such as Analytics_Profile, HTTP_Profile and Pool pointers.
-   Those needs to stay set to Editable.
+             Those needs to always set to Editable.

 .. image:: ../pictures/module3/lab-4-4.png
   :scale: 40%
   :align: center

-Set the Virtual Address propertie to ``10.1.10.122`` and change to Override.
+Set the Virtual Address property to ``10.1.10.122`` and change to Override.
 Click on Save.

 .. image:: ../pictures/module3/lab-4-5.png
   :scale: 40%